 b.
 Weeping may endure for a night, but joy comes in the morning: Almost certainly, David said this as a testimony from his own life.
 There were may tearful nights, followed by joyful mornings – perhaps with the recognition that the mercies of God to His people are new every morning (Lamentations 3:22-23).

 i.
-Weeping may endure for a night: “(Literally, ‘will spend the night’) is a poetic expression of how weeping personified my spend the night with him, only to be gone by morning.”
+Weeping may endure for a night: “…(literally, ‘will spend the night’) is a poetic expression of how weeping personified may spend the night with him, only to be gone by morning.”
 (VanGemeren)

 iii.
 “Night and morning are contrasted, as are weeping and joy; and the latter contrast is more striking, if it be observed that ‘joy’ is literally ‘a joyful shout,’ raised by the voice that had been breaking into audible weeping.”
 (Maclaren)

 iv.
 This is an emphasis on the certainty of God’s comfort and joy to His people.
-Morning always follows night, and the weeping believer may be confident that as they keep their focus on God, He will bring them once again to joy. “‘Weeping may endure for a night:‘ but nights are not for ever.”
+Morning always follows night, and the weeping believer may be confident that as he keeps his focus on God, He will bring him once again to joy. “‘Weeping may endure for a night’: but nights are not for ever.”
 (Spurgeon)